mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/mirai/index.md

 ![Lighttpd admin page Wappalyzer extension](lighttpd-admin-page-wappalyzer.png)

-This reveals that this website is using PHP.
+This reveals that this web page is using PHP.

 #### Exploration